microsoftman/azure-gaming-docs/azure-gaming-pr/game-dev-virtual-machine/build-cloud-workstation.md

 :::image type="content" source="./media/build-cloud-workstation/stopped-status.png" alt-text="Screenshot showing the VM status turns to stopped":::

-Once you see VM in the **Stopped** status, you can run Azure PowerShell command Set-AzVM in the step 5 of this instruction [Generalize a VM before creating an image - Azure Virtual Machines](/azure/virtual-machines/generalize) to set the status of the virtual machine to **Generalized**.
+Once you see VM in the **Stopped** status, you can run the Azure PowerShell command _Set-AzVM_ in step 5 of how-to [generalize a VM before creating an image](/azure/virtual-machines/generalize) to set the status of the virtual machine to **Generalized**.
 Now you’re ready to move to the next step.

 ## Step 4: Capture the customized Game Dev VM image